oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 ![](images/25_webtier_container_onmaster.png)

-Call the sample app deployed to the WebLogic cluster via the Apache Web tier, in your browser use the ip address of the weblogic-master machine and port 80, http://192.168.99.101:80/sample.
+Call the sample application deployed to the WebLogic cluster via the **Apache Web tier**, in your browser use the ip address of the **weblogic-master** machine and port 80, http://192.168.99.101:80/sample.

 ![](images/26_call_sample.png)